 How many students are finding in-field job placement within three (3) to six (6) months after program completion

 The median starting salary and top job titles of grads

-Similarly, an outcomes-focused student lender will disclose your full costs (rate, estimated APR, and monthly repayment) before you’ve gone through the full application and financing process.
+Similarly, an outcomes-focused student lender will disclose the payment options available for your program and details on how they work before you’ve gone through the full application and financing process.